 UI getting started

-Take gofastr init → a themed app with a custom-styled component in roughly 15 minutes.
-This doc is the linear path: do the steps in order; you'll have a working app after every one.
+Running gofastr init scaffolds a themed, product-specific app built from framework primitives.
+This doc walks through the setup steps in order — you'll have a working app after each one.

 The module is published — go mod tidy resolves it from the Go module proxy.
-Pin a tagged version (e.g. v0.4.0) rather than tracking main.
+Pin a tagged release rather than tracking main (go get github.com/DonaldMurillo/gofastr@latest resolves the newest).

 1. Scaffold